conda/conda-build/docs/source/user-guide/tutorials/build-pkgs-skeleton.rst

 ==================================================

-The ``conda skeleton`` command picks up the PyPI package metadata and prepares the conda build recipe.
+The ``conda skeleton`` command picks up the PyPI package metadata and prepares the conda-build recipe.
 The final step is to build the package itself and install it into your conda environment.

 It is easy to build a skeleton recipe for any Python package that